How to configure the widget for mobile devices?

 - 960- ∞ pixels – desktop settings (which are default) should be active

-Creating the widget – desktop configuration
+Step 1 – desktop configuration

 Open the Layout section on the left side to configure the basic widget layout.
 The desktop icon next to the Layout label indicates that you are configuring your widget for desktop devices.